AdapTition/maze-game/ReadMe.txt

 	•	Shields: Two shields generated in the last room.
 	•	Rooms: Spawn randomly, at most 20 rooms in the maze

 To launch project, create a new folder and drag evetything in.
+Than open Unity Hub, select Add and choose the maze-game-main.
+Now you can launch the project.